Azure/data-api-builder/docs/getting-started/getting-started-azure-cosmos-db.md

 ## Add Book entity

-We want to expose the books collection so that they can be used via GraphQL.
+We want to expose the books collection so that it can be accessed via GraphQL.
 For doing that, all we need is to add the related information to the entities section of the configuration file.

 > **NOTE**: REST operations are not supported for Cosmos DB via the
 > Data API Builder, You can use the existing [REST API](https://learn.microsoft.com/rest/api/cosmos-db/)